roqua/simplestats/README.md

 # How to use

-* Mount as engine somewhere in your application
+Mount as engine somewhere in your application:

+    mount SimpleStats, "/stats"

+The following stuff is still TODO:

 * Add SimpleStats::Middleware as Rack middleware to collect information from the server-side of the request.
 * In your layout, add